 The principal or designee at each school must report all suspensions and expulsions, including the behavioral violation that led to the suspension or expulsion, to the Superintendent or designee within twenty-four (24) hours after the administration.
-Reporting the behavioral violation that led to the suspension or Suspension or expulsion under the behavioral violation category of "other" is insufficient.
+Suspension or expulsion under the behavioral violation category of "other" is insufficient.

 An expulsion or suspension of a student may not be for an indefinite period and must have an end date.
 After suspending or expelling a student, the district will make reasonable efforts to return the student to the student's regular educational setting as soon as possible.
 Additionally, the district must allow the student to petition for readmission at any time.
 The district will not administer any discipline in a manner that prevents a student from completing subject, grade-level, or graduation requirements.